Frank Sargeson: Death and legacy

 Sargeson died at North Shore Hospital in Auckland in 1982.
 A book of his critical writing, Conversation in a Train, was published posthumously in 1983.

 Sargeson left his estate to his friend Christine Cole Catley who later launched the Frank Sargeson Trust.
 After his death, the Trust restored his bach and opened it to the public.
 In 1990, Sargeson's ashes were scattered on the property, and a sign was put up outside the bach stating: "Here a truly New Zealand literature had its beginnings".
+It is now known as the Frank Sargeson House.

 In 1987, the Trust established the Sargeson Fellowship, a New Zealand literary award, to provide assistance to New Zealand writers.
 Some writers who have received the award include Janet Frame (who was, appropriately, the first writer to receive the award in 1987), Alan Duff and Michael King.
 From 1987 to 1996 the award was paid for by the Trust, but after funding ran out, law firm Buddle Findlay took over sponsorship from 1997 to 2013 and the fellowship was renamed the Buddle Findlay Sargeson Fellowship.
 Since 2013, the fellowship has been sponsored by law firm Grimshaw & Co and it is now known as the Grimshaw Sargeson Fellowship.

 Since 2003 (the centenary of Sargeson's birth), the Frank Sargeson Memorial Lecture has been delivered every year at the University of Waikato by a notable New Zealand writer, and since 2019 the University has sponsored a short story prize, the Sargeson Prize, in his honour.

+In 2024, the Alexander Turnbull Library's Frank Sargeson Collection, comprising Sargeson's draft manuscripts, personal papers and photographs, was inscribed in UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.